muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

           wall_hit = 1;
       }

-This is the ray which shoots from player's position at what he is facing and this ray just hit the wall so we have the x and y coordinates for this ray now.
+This is the ray which shoots from player's position and hit the wall which is either (further away from)/ (nearer to) the player.
+Since we have the coordinates of this ray now
 Let's get the distance between the ray at which the wall hit and the player's position.

 ![1](https://user-images.githubusercontent.com/81755254/196061701-d6f2a160-6471-46ed-8c70-9fdb6b370f1c.jpg)